Updated 6 October 2017 The Sounding BoardWhere you can sometimes read what I (and others) think, and why.

 that no matter what.
 There's no law against being a "psycho," a generic

 term.
 I know several.
-Most of them happen to be women.
+Many happen to be women.
 Nothing can be

-done about them until they commit an illegal act.
+done about psychos until they commit an illegal act.

 In this case the guy was what's called a "sociopath."
-As a group they're the most dangerous.
+As a group they're the most dangerous kind.
 Look it up.

 Our society is creating them in stamping-machine fashion and that phenomenon has nothing at all to do with guns.